wongcoder/discordbot-instagram/README.md

 `pip install requests discord.py tinydb python-dotenv asyncio`

-# How it works
+# How It Works

-It avoids the Instagram API, which would require a nasty amount of OAuth (just saying, they could totally reduce how intensive my calls are if they made certain aspects about the API open...)
+It avoids the Instagram API, and instead goes through the hidden API (?__a=1) which would require a nasty amount of OAuth (just saying, they could totally reduce how intensive my calls are if they made certain aspects about the API open...)

 First, it calls a GET request.
 The program that we're usings, requests, happens to have a built in JSON formatter, which it then returns the JSON as a dict.
 Then it's just a matter of breaking down that dict into usable data!